mrizaln/octave-ndjson/README.md

 This library is inspired largely by [octave-rapidjson](https://github.com/Andy1978/octave-rapidjson) design instead of the built-in `jsondecode` function in Octave.

+## TODO

+- [ ] Optimize `parse_json_value` function.
+At the moment there are many unnecessary copies done in the function.
+- [ ] Change the file reading approach to on-demand approach instead of preloading all of the contents of the file on memory at once.
+  > Creating line buffering mechanism is the best approach I guess.

 ## Motivation

 I have a simulation that emits data every few seconds.
 The data is encoded in [Newline Delimited JSON](https://github.com/ndjson/ndjson-spec)/[JSON Lines](https://jsonlines.org/).
 After looking for a while on the internet I found that there is no parser for such JSON format for Octave.
 So here it is.